 In June 2020, we repaid US\$750 million of Senior Unsecured Notes bearing interest at a fixed rate of 3.30 per cent per annum.
 In March 2020, we repaid US\$750 million of Senior Unsecured Notes bearing interest at a fixed rate of 4.60 per cent per annum.
-Further details related to our long-term debt as at and for the six months ended June 30, 2020 are discussed in Note 6, Long-term debt, of our Condensed consolidated financial statements.
+Further details related to our long-term debt are discussed in Note 7, Long-term debt, of our Condensed consolidated financial statements.